martinmernerfer-dot/Current/El incoherente deseo de ser menos.md

 “What if a demon were to creep after you one night, in your loneliest loneliness, and say, 'This life which you live must be lived by you once again and innumerable times more; and every pain and joy and thought and sigh must come again to you, all in the same sequence..." - Nietzche

-Tengo que trabajar de todas formas.
-Los días así igual tienen su gracia, las contradicciones de la vida se me hacen mas aparentes.
-Tontearías inconsequentes con el peso de una tonelada de concreto y yo me levante hecho de plastilina.
-Esos días la perdida supera a la ganancia y yo -jugador precavido- pierdo las ganas de participar.
-Me gustaría existir un poco menos.

-[[Nietzsche]] escribió un hipotético al que retorno cada vez que necesito lidiar con algo que no quiero:

-- Esta situación alude a la prueba mas básica e importante con la que lidia todo humano: Esta vida es la única que tenemos.
-Experimentarla *como se debe* requiere vivirla de manera que estemos dispuestos a hacerlo de nuevo.
+-  Experimentarla *como se debe* requiere vivirla de manera que estemos dispuestos a hacerlo de nuevo.
 Vivir con esto en mente es entonces, la carga mas pesada del ser.
 - Así que, si lo fuera a hacer de nuevo ¿conviene hacerlo con mas levedad?
 - "Cuanto mas pesada la carga, más a ras de tierra estará nuestra vida -más real y verdadera será.
 Por el contrario la ausencia de la carga vuelve a uno mas ligero que el aire, es real solo a medias y sus movimientos sean tan libres como insignificantes. " -La insoportable levedad del ser.
 	- Me gusta esta cita, por que va en contra de lo que quiero.